rkeaveney/CPL_compiler/README.md

-# ce4717_assignment
+# CPL Compiler
-CE4717 Language Processors assignment
+Language Processors assignment

-This is the programming project for module CE4717, Spring Semester, AY 2020/2021.
+This is a compiler for the Compiler Programming Language (CPL).
+This is a very simple language which is designed to make it relatively simple to write a compiler.

+My compiler handles:
+* Parsing
+* Syntax Error Detection
+* Error Recovery
+* Semantic Error Detection
+* Assembly Code Generation

 Given: